-When most people think of the Meguro-gawa, they think of Nakameguro.
-And to be sure, the part of the river around Nakameguro is always the most crowded.
-But the whole sakura-lined stretch is about 5 km-long, from Gotanda to Meguro Sky Garden, almost to Ikejiri-Ohashi Station.
-You can actually walk it in an hour (crowds not withstanding).
+When most people think of the Meguro River, they think of Nakameguro.
+And to be sure, that part of the river is always the most crowded.
+But the whole sakura-lined stretch is actually about 5km long, stretching from Gotanda to Meguro Sky Garden, almost as far as Ikejiri-Ōhashi Station.
+You can typically walk it in an hour (crowds notwithstanding).

 If you just want the highlights, start at Meguro Station and walk to Nakameguro.

-In 2023, the Meguro River Cherry Blossom Festival will be held from March 18 to April 8.
-This lines up pretty well with the Tokyo cherry blossom forecast, which predicts the sakura to start blooming on March 16 and to peak on March 24.
-This is a whole week early than typical years!
-That would make the first weekend likely the peak time to visit.
+This lines up pretty well with the Tokyo cherry blossom forecast, which predicts the sakura to start blooming on March 23 and to peak on March 30.
 (Note that peak time also means the most crowded time).

 Not in town then?
 Check out these late-blooming cherry blossom spots in Tokyo instead.

 During the day, the pale pink flowers and (ideally) bright blue skies make for an almost dazzling contrast.
-By midday the crowds might be thick enough to slow your roll.
+But by midday, the crowds might be thick enough to slow your roll.
 So if you’re looking for a little serenity, arriving super early means you’ll only have to contend with a few riverside joggers.

 For a totally different experience, visit the river after dark.
 Aside from the crowds (and there will be crowds), there are thousands of bright pink lanterns strung from the trees; when illuminated at night, they reflect on the surface of the water below.
 The blossoms on the drooping branches catch the light in a way that’s genuinely hard to comprehend — it almost looks too good to be real.

-Unfortunately, there will be no food stalls for the 2023 festival.
-But if you’re looking for a sit-down meal or drink to break up your walk, Nakameguro is renowned for its hip bars and foodie hangouts.
+Luckily, there will be plenty of food trucks at Meguro River Park, so head there if you get peckish.
+If you’re looking for a sit-down meal or some drink to break up your walk, Nakameguro is renowned for its hip bars and foodie hangouts.
 Word of caution though, you’ll want to book ahead!

 Meguro River boat cruises

-Want to get outside and really stretch you legs?
+Want to get out of the city and really stretch your legs?
 Check out these hanami hikes near Tokyo.

 While we do our best to ensure it’s correct, information is subject to change.
-Last updated March 2023.
+Post first published in March, 2019.
+Last updated in March, 2024, by Alex Ziminski.

 Get our Tokyo Cheapo Hacks direct to your inbox